-Charlotte, NC, has instituted a presumed child support calculation called the North Carolina Child Support Guidelines.
-These child support guidelines help determine appropriate financial support from one parent to the other.
+Charlotte, NC, has instituted a presumed child support calculation called the Child Support Guidelines in North Carolina.
+These guidelines for child support help determine appropriate financial support from one parent to the other.
 While the Guideline calculation is a presumptive amount, either parent can ask the Court in Charlotte to deviate upward or downward from the Guideline child support obligations.

 NC Child Support is set forth under three (3) different child support calculations based on the number of overnights the child spends with each parent.

 - Worksheet A Calculation is used when one parent has “primary custody,” and the other parent has the child for less than 123 overnights per year.

 - Worksheet B Calculation is used when both parents have “shared custody,” and each have the child for at least 123 overnights per calendar year.

 - Worksheet C Calculation is used when parents have “split custody” of two or more children.
 For example, a parent has primary custody of one or more children.
 The other parent has primary custody of one or more children.

 How Is Child Support Calculated?

 North Carolina child support is calculated by factoring in each parent’s gross monthly income from all sources, the number of children calculated for child support, and the number of overnights each child spends with each parent (based on whether your estimate will be made on a Worksheet A, Worksheet B, or Worksheet C).
 Child support in NC is also calculated on whether either parent has another child for whom they are responsible for supporting, payment of health insurance premiums, work-related child care costs, and other extraordinary expenses the parent pays child support.

 Modification of Child Support